mindspore-ai/docs/install/mindspore_gpu_install_pip_en.md

     - Python 3.7.5 (64-bit): [Python official website](https://www.python.org/ftp/python/3.7.5/Python-3.7.5.tgz) or [HUAWEI CLOUD](https://mirrors.huaweicloud.com/python/3.7.5/Python-3.7.5.tgz).
     - Python 3.9.0 (64-bit): [Python official website](https://www.python.org/ftp/python/3.9.0/Python-3.9.0.tgz) or [HUAWEI CLOUD](https://mirrors.huaweicloud.com/python/3.9.0/Python-3.9.0.tgz).

-- If you are using a ARM architecture system, please ensure that pip installed for current Python has a version >= 19.3.

 ## Installing MindSpore

 It is recommended to refer to [Version List](https://www.mindspore.cn/versions/en) to perform SHA-256 integrity verification, and then execute the following command to install MindSpore after the verification is consistent.